nasa/harmony-regridding-service/README.md

 ```

 * CHANGELOG.md - This file contains a record of changes applied to each new
-  release of a service Docker image.
-Any release of a new service version
+  public release of a service Docker image.
+Any release of a new service
-  should have a record of what was changed in this file.
+  version since migrating to GitHub should have a record of what was changed in
+  this file (e.g., starting at version 1.0.0).
+* CONTRIBUTING.md - General guidelines for making contributions to the
+  repository.
+* LICENSE - The NASA open-source license under which this software has been
+  made available.
 * README.md - This file, containing guidance on developing the service.
+* legacy-CHANGELOG.md - This file contains release notes for all versions of
+  the service that were released internally to EOSDIS, before migrating the
+  service code and Docker image to GitHub.
 * bin - A directory containing utility scripts to build the service and test
   images.
-This also includes scripts that Bamboo uses to deploy new service
-  images to AWS ECR.
 * docker - A directory containing the Dockerfiles for the service and test
   images.
 It also contains `service_version.txt`, which contains the semantic
   version number of the service image.
 Any time an update is made that should